borgestassio/Wind-Turbine-Control/README.md

 # 5MW-NREL-Controllers---Simulink
-Controllers designed to the 5MW NREL wind turbine using the Simulink and FAST V8.
+Controllers designed to the 5MW NREL wind turbine using the MATLAB Simulink and FAST V8.

 The FAST software is distruited by the National Renewable Energy Laboratory in here: https://nwtc.nrel.gov/FAST;